-FASB Accounting Standards Update (ASU) 2016-02, Topic 842, Leases, was implemented in the current year.
+FASB Accounting Standards Update (ASU) 2016-02, Topic 842, Leases, has been implemented by the Organization.
 Under the standard, a lease is defined as a contract that conveys control of the right to use another entity's nonfinancial asset as specified in the contract for a period of time in an exchange or exchange-like transaction.
 Right-of-use (ROU) assets and lease liabilities are recognized at the lease commencement date based on the present value of the future lease payments over the expected lease term.
 ROU assets are also adjusted for any lease prepayments made, lease incentives received, and initial direct costs incurred.